 Why You'll Love These

 Nourishing.
-The oats in these baked oatmeal brownie cups are full of micronutrients, protein and fiber, and the brownie is built with wholesome ingredients.
-Each tiny cup has 2 grams of fiber and protein, and relative sugar levels are low.
+The oats in these baked oatmeal cups are full of micronutrients, protein and fiber..
+Each tiny cup has 2 grams of fiber and protein, and sugar levels are low.

-Pantry Ingredients.
+Healthy Ingredients.
+Rolled oats and no refined sugar.
 If you don't have oat flour stocked, make it by blending or food processing rolled oats.
 Or you can use all purpose flour.

 - Flour & Rolled Oats - I have used both all purpose flour and oat flour for these cups.
 They require different amounts though as oat flour is thirstier so see recipe in card for amounts.

-- Butter - To keep the baked oat cups vegan, I used Earth Balance vegan sticks, but regular butter works too.
+- Butter - To keep the baked oat cups vegan, I used Earth Balance vegan butter, but regular butter works too.

-- Butter - Again, I used Earth Balance vegan butter sticks, but regular butter works too.
+- Butter - Again, I used vegan butter, but regular butter works too.

 Flour.
 You can use all purpose flour or oat flour.
 Use ¾ cup of all purpose flour but only ⅔ cup of oat flour.